KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

     ![Components overview page](../assets/use-cases/tekton-custom/tekton-custom10.png "Codebase status")

+You have successfully added the custom Tekton library to the KubeRocketCI platform and are now ready to modify the Tekton pipeline to align with the specific requirements of your custom application.

 ### Modify Tekton Pipeline

 :::info
-  Our recommendation is to avoid modifying the default Tekton resources.
-Instead, we suggest creating and modifying your own custom Tekton library.
+  We strongly advise against altering the platform's default Tekton resources.
+To ensure seamless upgrades and maintain custom functionality, it is recommended to develop and manage your custom pipelines within a dedicated Custom Tekton Library.
+This approach safeguards your customizations and facilitates a smoother update process.
 :::

 Now that the Tekton Helm library is created, it is time to clone, modify and then apply it to the Kubernetes cluster.